 The Medical Laboratory Technnician Program seeks to provide each student with educational experiences and knowledge to develop the critical thinking, technical and interpersonal skills required to be a successful clinical laboratory scientist.
 The program will integrate knowledge gained from general education, biological science and clinical laboratory science so that the future laboratorian will exercise good judgment, ethics and appropriate decision making abilities to serve the needs of the community and the profession.

 - Properly collect, process and analyze biological specimens.

 - Safely and accurately perform analytical procedures, recognize factors affecting results and take appropriate action.

-- Be eligible for National Certification as a Medical Laboratory Technician by successfully completing examination given by the National Credentialing Agency for Laboratory Personnel, Inc. (NCA) and/or the American Society or Clinical Pathologists (ASCP).
+- Be eligible for national certification as a Medical Laboratory Technician by successfully completing the examination given by the American Society for Clinical Pathology Board of Certification.

-- Be eligible for NYS licensure and to sit for the NYS licensing examination.
+- Be eligible to sit for the NYS Certified Clinical Laboratory Technician Licensing Examination.

 - Continue to maintain professional competence and utilize opportunities for continuing education and career advancement so as to provide quality health care to the public.